1fatgmc/HandCab/README.md

 10. With the ESP32 still connected run HandCab.INO
      * Click the Upload ==>
      * Program should load and come up the first screen showing that it is browsing for SSIDs.
-     * It will find any networks in the vicinity.
+     * It will find and show any networks in the vicinity.
      * Click on the appropriate one.
+     * It should connect if you have the correct network name and password in you 'config_network.h' file.
-     * It should connect and then search for a WiT service and it found the HandCab menu should come up with the version (upper right).
+     * It will then search for a WiT service and if found the HandCab menu should come up with the version (upper right).
      * Click on '*' for the menu and select a loco and off you go.
      * If there are problems go to the DCC-EX website (https://discord.com/invite/PuPnNMp8Qf) and go to the 'wifi-throttles' section and post.
 Peter A, myself (Sumner) or someone will try and help you.